LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 ### Execution Program Status Register (EPSR)

 - **T bit[24]**: Defines the instuction set.
 The Cortex-M3 supports only Thumb-2.
-So the processor can execute instructions only if the T bit is set.
+So it must be 0.
+An fault is caused if this bit is set to 0.
 - **ICI/IT**: TBD

 ### Composite views of the xPSR registers